jamesfzhang/rdio/README.md

 Installation
 -------
 #### From Package Control
-Rdio is available through [Sublime Package Control](https://sublime.wbond.net/packages/rdio) and is the recommended way to install.
+rdio is available through [Sublime Package Control](https://sublime.wbond.net/packages/rdio) and is the recommended way to install.

 #### From Github